benjaminrose/MC-Age/readme.md

 ### Contribution and Licenses

-This code is currently unlicensed.
 I do appreciate scientific verification.
-And if anyone wants to continue this scientific search I would appreciate being contacted about a collaboration.
+If you find an issue or think something should work differently please open an issue or pull request.
+Specific details and guidelines for contributing will come once interest in this project is shown.
+If anyone wants to continue this scientific search I would appreciate being contacted about a collaboration.

+This software is licensed with the MIT license.
+The intent is to encourage reproducible and open science even though the license is more permissive.

 ## Paper